 Make a directory named practical

-download the protein structure file 1xyz.pdb (or other one you have chosen)
+download the protein structure file 1xyz.pdb (or another one you have chosen)

-you can also manually download the pdb file from web
+you can also manually download the pdb file from the web

 mv 1xyw.pdb ./practical

 go into the directory

 open a file in text editor gedit, and read through the file

 CONNECT lines contain connection information.
 (Note however there is little information available on bonding in the file – bonds can be inferred from atomic positions by the programs below).